gaycodegal/sniffle-interpreter/README.md

 # The Sniffle Interpreter

-Currently at the Abstract Syntax Tree (AST) level.
-Not well written - there is no notion of tokenizer/parser.
-Will be adding in the interpreter shortly.
+Not well written, but functional and small.

-## Language Features (Goals)
+## Language Features (Current)

 - Functions
-  - Recursion
-  - Arguments and local variables will overshadow global arguments
+  - Arguments and local variables overshadow global arguments
   - Lambdas (anonymous functions)
-  - Environment settings
-    - by default functions will be bound to the live global environment
-    - can be rebound to a new custom environment
+  - Have their own environment that is persistent throughout all function calls.
 - Execution Environments
   - Specify which variables are available, able to be passed in alongside a program to execute.
-  - Programs will return a value, as well as having the ability to modify the passed environment.
+  - Programs return a value, as well as having the ability to modify the passed environment.
+- Function binding
+  - Bind C++ and C methods directly into Sniffle as long as they are of the proper format

+## Language Features (Goals)

 - Fixed Memory Execution
   - Specify the amount of memory the execution of a program should be bounded by.
-  - Custom environment specification (environment copying and extension)
-- Easy function binding
-  - Bind C++ and C methods directly into Sniffle
 - Variable and fixed number of arguments into a function

 ## Usage